j-Riv/shopify-subscription-app-node/README.md

 - Server callback test is failing, the auth flow was changed to handle both `online` and `offline` tokens.
 The test will have to be rewritten.
 - GraphQL tests are failing, don't understand why, will try to fix when I get the chance.

+## Shopify Embedded App Navigation

+You can configure the apps navigation from App > App setup > Embed your app in Shopify Admin > Navigation > Configure.